mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 not nested inside other functions.

 Anonymous functions have the same syntax, but omit the name.
+These can be declared inside other functions.
 For example, `func(v int) int { return v * 2 }`.

-Unlike named functions, anonymous functions can be defined inside other functions.

 Both named and anonymous functions are first-class values.
 This means they can be stored in variables,